CompuCell3D/CompuCell3DDevelopersManual/docs/potts.rst

             continue;
     }
 We use ``BoundaryStrategy`` object pointed by ``boundaryStrategy`` to carry out all operations related to pixel neighbor operations. we will cover it later.
-For now it is important to remember that tracking.operating on pixel neighbors is usually done via ``BoundaryStrategy`` and this heps greatly when we have to deal with periodic boundary conditions pixels residing close to the edge of teh lattice or classifying neighbor order of pixels. in this example we use boundary strategy to pick a neighbor ``changePixel`` of the ``pt`` and verify that this neighbor is a legitimate neighbor - ``if (!n.distance)``.
+For now it is important to remember that tracking and operating on pixel neighbors is usually done via ``BoundaryStrategy`` and this helps greatly when we have to deal with periodic boundary conditions pixels residing close to the edge of teh lattice or classifying neighbor order of pixels.
+In this example we use boundary strategy to pick a neighbor ``changePixel`` of the ``pt`` and verify that this neighbor is a legitimate neighbor - ``if (!n.distance)``.
 We next fetch cell that occupies ``changePixel``:

 .. code-block:: cpp